SchnyderKay/M324/README.md

 DB in Dockerfile:
 Kay was responsible for ensuring the database setup is included in the Dockerfile.
 The task involved setting up the database so that it is consistently available within the Docker environment.
 Completing the Pipeline:
-Kay’s primary responsibility is finishing the CI/CD pipeline setup, ensuring that all components (testing, building, deployment) are functioning correctly and efficiently.
+Kay’s primary responsibility is finishing the CI pipeline setup, ensuring that all components (testing, building, deployment) are functioning correctly and efficiently.
 Application Version 2 (Optional): Kay and Jan may also begin work on a second version of the application, depending on the progress of the pipeline setup.